Andrii33765/Ershov/README.md

-# Ershov
-Tool what I need to use
+# Tool what I need to use